Contact the Cornell College Human Resources Department for information on the following services:

 Employment & Recruiting Services

 Cornell College seeks to hire the best candidate for each job opening, always keeping in mind affirmative action and employment law.
 The hiring manager works with Human Resources to request a replacement or new position.
 New positions must be approved through the President's Council.
-Once a position is approved, internal job postings and external advertising are coordinated through the Human Resources Coordinator.
-Resumes and applications are forwarded by the Human Resources Coordinator to the hiring manager.
-The hiring manager and/or search committee will recommend to the Human Resources Director, their desired candidate.
-Salary offers are the joint responsibility of the hiring manager and the Director of Human Resources (in conjunction with the division vice president).
+Once a position is approved, internal job postings and external advertising are coordinated through the Human Resources.
+Resumes and applications are processed and provided to the hiring manager.
+The hiring manager and/or search committee will recommend to Human Resources, their desired candidate.
+Salary offers are the joint responsibility of the hiring manager and Human Resources (in conjunction with the division vice president).
 Job offer letters are completed by Human Resources.

-- Job postings for position openings and external advertising - coordinated through the Human Resources Coordinator
+- Job postings for position openings and external advertising - coordinated through the Human Resources Office

-- Salary offers join responsibility of hiring manager, Director of Human Resources and divisional vice president.
+- Salary offers are joint responsibility of hiring manager, Human Resources and divisional vice president

 - New Hire paperwork completion - meeting set up between Human Resources and new employee